-Asaf Sagiv is a Los Angeles based composer, best known for his work for the Netflix Original 'Who Shot The Sheriff?'
-(2018) directed by Academy Award nominated director Kief Davidson, and for Foxhound's feature film 'Drugs' (2018) directed by Jonathan Marshall Thompson.
+Asaf Sagiv is a Los Angeles based Israeli composer, best known for his work for the Emmy Nominated Netflix Original 'Who Shot The Sheriff' directed by Academy Award nominated director Kief Davidson and 'Drugs' directed by Jonathan Marshall Thompson.

-He spent his early life growing up in Israel, playing guitar and studying composition, and later relocated to the USA.
+He spent his early life growing up in Israel, playing guitar and keys and studying composition, and later relocated to the US.
 He is a Summa Cum Laude graduate of Berklee College of Music in Boston (‘07), and a recipient of the Film Scoring department Doug Timm Award for Outstanding Musicianship.
-He was selected to attend the Society of Composers & Lyricists (SCL) Mentor Program in Los Angeles Fall 2007.
-His work for the short film Dreamwisher (2019) won the Southern Shorts Award Of Excellence for Individual Achievement In Music.
+His work for the short film Dreamwisher won the Southern Shorts Award Of Excellence for Individual Achievement In Music.